FIFA World Cup 2026 Ticket Prices: Knockout Stage Cost Breakdown [$60–$8,680]

 Don’t wait!
 Secure your 2026 FIFA World Cup tickets on StubHub today!

-FIFA changed how categories work for 2026.
-Past World Cups based categories on where your seat sat on the field.
-A Category 3 ticket in Qatar could put you front row behind the goal for $69.
+FIFA dropped the old field-position system for 2026.
+Categories are now based on how high your seat sits in the stadium, not how close it is to the action.
+A Category 3 ticket in Qatar could put you front row behind the goal for $69; that is gone.

 | Category | Seat Location | Price Range | Availability |